marcpeters2/automator_device_agent/README.md

 # Device Agent

-A service which runs on a device and executes commands from the network.
+A service which runs on an IoT device designed to operate electrical outlets remotely.
+Receives and executes commands from an API server via a persistent websocket connection.

 ## Developing
 - Install `npm` and `node v.8.9.x`